jeandcarvalho/GSA-Post-Processing-Data-1.0/README.md

 4.1.
 The database (SP_NIGHT) has 1 hour of recording and contains fixed values ​​in some of the conditions.

-  "Road Type" select: Urban
+  "Road Type" select: Urban.
-  "Road Conditions" select: Clean
+  "Road Conditions" select: Clean.
-  "Visibility" select: Clear
+  "Visibility" select: Clear.
-  "Day/Night" select: Night
+  "Day/Night" select: Night.
-  "Weather" select: Sunny (Must be changed to "Clear Sky" in the future) "Driver" select: Hugo
+  "Weather" select: Sunny (Must be changed to "Clear Sky" in the future).
+  "Driver" select: Hugo.

  - "Road Numbers" The User can choose between 1, 2, 3, 4 or 5 roads (Because SP_NIGHT is limited to this data).
  - "Traffic Volume" The User can choose between Free Flow or Congested.